GiannisStathoudakis/Theoros/README.md

 ### 2. Deploy the Server
 Use the provided Helm chart to deploy the lightweight Go pod into your cluster.

-### 3. Route Traffic
+### 3. Route Traffic & Security Best Practices
 Expose the server using your preferred Ingress controller or Gateway API to handle SSL termination.

+**Security Recommendation:** Because Theoros provides direct remote-execution access to your cluster, we highly recommend exposing the server's ingress or gateway api route **only to internal private networks or behind a VPN** (such as WireGuard, Tailscale, or an enterprise VPN).
+Do not expose the endpoint to the public internet to prevent unauthorized scanning by bad actors.

 ### 4. Connect the Client
 Add the cluster's routing URL and your credentials to the local Theoros client, and begin securely executing commands.